Branches and publishing in Nordcraft

 Using separate branches for individual features or fixes provides several benefits:

-• Isolated development: Work on specific features without impacting other work
+• Isolated development: Work on specific features without impacting other work in progress

-• Easier collaboration: Reduce coordination overhead when multiple people work on the same project
+• Easier collaboration: Reduce coordination overhead when multiple people work on the same project in parallel

-• Stability of live version: The main branch remains stable with only completed and tested features
+• Stability of live version: The main branch remains stable with completed and tested features only

 • Simplified testing: Test changes independently before publishing